 - If you have the magazine loaded in the glovebox, and the gun locked in the trunk, it's considered a loaded gun, because the magazine is a piece of the gun, and it has bullets in it.

-- Stem Cells - 2001 medical ethicists had looked at fetal stem cell research (from fetus's).
-They decided that using already harvested fetal strains (60 of them) was not furthering harm, but harvesting future embryos was more ethically questionable.
-They also predicted that this kind of research was going to run into limits, and there would be better ways to harvest or create stem cells in the near future, so having/mining new abortions for medical material would be unneeded.
-George Bush passed those guidelines on, and was the first President to allow the fed to fund fetal stem cell research, as long as they lived within the ethical constraints of the strains we already had.
-The left went nuts, ignored the science, made this into a wedge issue (as all things around abortion and early human lives).
-Since they saw no problem with harvesting humans for their cellular material, California passed prop 71, to force taxpayers to subsidize the killing and harvesting of babies for research, whether individuals agreed to or not.
-Despite making taxpayers pay billions, a few years later, we found better ways to get stem cells that not only didn't have the moral issues, but were cheaper and better, and most breakthru's in stem cell research have come from outside California's abortion harvesting efforts.
-If Californians had memories and ethics, they'd feel shame and learn from their mistakes.
+- Stem Cell Research - 2001 medical ethicists had looked at fetal stem cell research (from fetus's) and decided that using already harvested fetal strains (60 of them) was not furthering harm, but harvesting future embryos was more ethically questionable.
+They also predicted we were running into limits of value with this research, so it was unneeded.
+George Bush was the first President to allow the fed to fund fetal stem cell research, based on those ethical guidelines.
+The left went nuts, ignored the science, made this into a wedge issue (like they do for abortion).
+Since California saw no problem with harvesting humans for their cellular material (humans are the property of the state), they passed prop 71 to force taxpayers to subsidize the killing and harvesting of babies for research: fuck religious liberty.
+Within a few years researchers had get stem cells that not only didn't have the moral issues, but were cheaper and better, and most breakthru's in stem cell research have come from outside California's abortion harvesting efforts.
+But California taxpayers are still on the hook to subsidize this inferior research, because Fuck Bush, Fuck Christian Values, and Fuck Ethics!
+That's why!

 Examples of Incompetence